 The price of a Japanese Straightening at Plaza Hair Salon starts at $300.
 See us for your customized Japanese Straightening treatment!

 The Japanese straightening treatment is extensive, so prepare to spend at least 3 to 4 hours in the salon.
-It can even take up to 8 hours, depending on the condition of your hair, length and its thickness.
+It can even take up to 8 hours, depending on the condition of your hair, length, and thickness.
 This procedure requires the stylist to engage in educational courses, as it is not something that you can learn from watching a tutorial.
 Courses may take up to 2 weeks or more, in which stylists are thoroughly prepared to handle the procedure and deliver astonishing results.
-Here are the steps of this procedure:
+Here are the steps to this procedure: